yrestom/erpnext_telegram/README.md

     8. press Save

 3. Go to -> Telegram Notification -> New
-    Hear you can configure various notifications in your system to remind you of important activities.
+    Here you can configure various notifications in your system to remind you of important activities.
     As the orginal Erpnext Notification https://erpnext.com/docs/user/manual/en/setting-up/notifications

 4. Also, you can send directly a Telegram message from any form view by going to the Menu and click "Send To Telegram".